Is outsourced game development for you?

-Whether you’re a startup game developer or part of a much bigger corporation, outsourcing can improve your processes and lighten up the workload.
-If you’re thinking that outsourcing your game development department is right for you, keep reading.
+Whether you’re a startup game developer or part of a much bigger corporation, outsourcing can improve your processes and lighten the workload.
+If you’re thinking that outsourcing your game development projects is right for you, keep reading.

-To get started, let’s take a look at outsourcing.
-Outsourcing is the process of offloading tasks and responsibilities on third-party service providers.
+Let’s take a look at outsourcing.
+Outsourcing is the process of offloading tasks and responsibilities to third-party service providers.
 It’s a well-known cost-cutting model that most businesses get into early in their development.

 Top 10 biggest gaming companies

-The video game industry has seen nothing but rise since its conception.
-With every generation, video game development has been tremendously backed up by its respective industry.
+The video gaming industry has been rising since its conception.
+With every generation, video game development has been tremendously backed up by every generation and every market.

-Sony is the brain and the muscle behind the most coveted gaming console of 2021, Playstation 5.
-The company is known for making games exclusively for its console line, counting their handheld console Playstation Vita.
+Sony is the brain and the muscle behind the most coveted gaming console of 2021, the PlayStation 5.
+The company is known for making games exclusively for its console line, counting the handheld console PlayStation Vita.

 With the merger of Activision and Blizzard Entertainment, Activision Blizzard made history with the Call of Duty video game series.
-Not to mention that they also developed an MMORPG, World of Warcraft.
+Not to mention, they also developed the popular MMORPG World of Warcraft.

-Electronic Arts had span across different genres in developing video games.
-From developing the city-building game The Sims to releasing FIFA games every year.
-EA has never failed to put out games that capture the general audiences.
+Electronic Arts spans across different genres in developing video games.
+From developing the city-building game The Sims to releasing FIFA games every year, EA has never failed to put out games that capture the general audiences

 7. Epic Games